30h Th, 12h Labo., 30h Proj.

 Planned learning activities and teaching methods

-- Lectures describing in details the theoretical and practical aspects of the course
+- Lectures (30 hours) describing in detail the theoretical and practical concepts of the course.

 Recommended or required readings